MarcelOlsen/mini-react/README.md

 - ✅ Advanced rendering (Portals, Fragments)
 - ✅ Production-ready reconciliation engine
 - ✅ Comprehensive TypeScript support
-- ✅ 300+ tests with full coverage
+- ✅ 280+ tests with full coverage
 - ✅ Developer-friendly API matching React patterns
+- ✅ npm package ready for publication

+**Coming Soon**: Package will be available on npm registry for easy installation and use in projects.

 ---